22 small business tax deductions for your return in 2026

 - Office furniture and appliances

-If you are planning to take the depreciation tax deduction, consider talking to a tax professional or your personal tax preparer.
-They can help you understand what assets qualify for this tax credit, how much you can write off based on the tax laws, and what tax forms you need.
+If you're planning to take the depreciation tax deduction, consider talking to a tax professional or your personal tax preparer.
+They can help you understand what assets qualify for this tax credit, how much you can write off based on the tax laws, and what the restrictions are.

 Small business owners who are sole proprietors typically pay for their own health insurance benefits.
-Fortunately, you are allowed to deduct the cost of your health insurance premiums from your tax bill.
+Fortunately, you're allowed to deduct the cost of your health insurance premiums from your tax bill.

 In addition, LLC members, partners in partnerships, and S corporation shareholders can also take advantage of this deduction.
 There's no limit to the amount of money you can deduct from your tax bill.